 Hermidine is unstable in air forming hermidin dimers of which Hermidine quinone is one.
 Some of these are probably the blue and yellow-brown derivatives found in 1925.
 Three of these dimers are depicted here, there may be others.
 Confusion seems to be rife in these hermidin compounds.
 Much of the research into these compounds was done in the 1920's when analysis of by-products was not as easy nor as accurate as nowadays.

-The last dimer, 'Hermidin Quinone Dimer' is ChrysoHermidin mentioned above.
+'Hermidin Quinone Dimer' is ChrysoHermidin mentioned above.
 It is yellowish-brown in colour.

 PYOCYANIN, a blue pigment

 It has now been discovered that the blue derivative of Hermidin coincides with the blue pigment

 Pyocyanine found in the gram-negative bacterium Pseudomonas aeruginosa which is commonly found in soil and dirty water.
 Pseudomonas aeruginosa is an opportunist pathogen not only of mammals, where it is a huge problem in hospital acquired infections (similar to MRSA), but occasionally also of plants.
 Infected tissue takes on a characteristic blue hue, due to the pyocyanin.
 Unfortunately, your Author cannot find any further corroborative evidence for it being an actual constituent of Annual Mercury.
 It seems at least possible that this compound could also be one of the factors produced from the sap of plants of Genus Mercurialis.
 Pyocyanin is a toxic phenazine (or more correctly, a phenazinone) and blue pigment.
 It has anti-biotic properties against gram-positive bacteria (but not the gram-negative bacteria, within which it is found).